amark/theory/README.md

         -   `a.test(function(){ return 'ok'; })()` → `'ok'`

 Run them!
-Using mocha, just `mocha` with node or `./test/mocha.html` in any browser.
+Using mocha, just `mocha` with Node or `./test/mocha.html` in any browser.

 Crafted with love by Mark Nadal, whom is not responsible for any liabilities